DSkrzypiec/blogImpl/content/post/home-db/index.md

 ## The database

-I don't want to store this kind of data on the cloud (someone else's computers).
+I don't want to store this kind of data on the cloud (someone else's computers) directly.
 Mostly because it is very personal and sensitive.
 On other hand it happens that Google disable accounts without prior notice.
 Thus I want to build something locally, in my internal network, with safe external backups.